The Pact (comics)

-The Pact is a fictional team of superheroes.
+The Pact is a superhero team in American comic books published by Image Comics.
 The Pact was a comic book title released in two limited series by Image Comics.

 Vol. 1

 The members were Handgunn, Blacklight, Slam and Cutlass.
 The mini-series was three issues.

 Synopsis

 Handgunn, Blacklight, Slam and Cutlass start a new superhero team in Los Angeles, California.

 Vol. 2

 Volume 2 of the Pact centers on Firebreather, ShadowHawk, Invincible and Zephyr forming a loose-knit association with one another as opposed to being an actual super-team.